5 COMMON MYTHS ABOUT AUTOMOTIVE REPAIR SOFTWARE PROGRAMS DEBUNKED

 Tekmetric’s cloud-based automotive repair software program is easy to learn and use.
 Your shop’s data will securely live on the cloud, so you can access it anytime, anywhere you have an internet connection.
 You don’t have to be physically tethered to your shop to run it efficiently.
 You can stay in-the-know from afar, whether you’re on a Hawaiian island or at your child’s doctor’s office.

 And, unlike with an on-location solution, you’ll have more peace of mind.
-Because your data will live on the cloud, you won’t have to worry about losing years and years of important shop history due to a drink spilling on your hard-drive or your hard-drive becoming corrupted (hard-drives don’t have long lives—on average, they last between three to five years).
+Because your data will live on the cloud, you won’t have to worry about losing years and years of important shop history due to a drink spilling on your hard-drive or your hard-drive becoming corrupted.

 MYTH 2: YOU’LL HAVE TO LOCK YOURSELF INTO A LONG-TERM CONTRACT